 Your plan premium is due in our office by the first of the coverage month.
-If we have not received your premium payment by the first of the coverage month, we will send you a notice telling you that your plan membership will end if we do not receive your premium payment within 2 months.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+If we have not received your premium payment by the first of the coverage month, we will send you a notice telling you the amount you owe.
+We have the right to pursue collections of any premiums you owe.
+If we don't receive your premium payment within 60 days and you are enrolled in our optional supplemental dental benefits package, we may terminate those benefits and you will not be able to sign up for the benefits again until October 15 for coverage to become effective January 1.